ZhijianZhou01/virusrecom/README.md

 <b>For detailed documentation, please refer to</b> [Manual of VirusRecom v1.1](https://github.com/ZhijianZhou01/virusrecom/blob/main/Manual%20of%20VirusRecom%20v1.1.pdf)

-<b>Tip: virusrecom v1.1 optimizes the parameters of input-file, which is slightly different from virusrecom v1.0.</b>
+<b>Tip: since version 1.1, virusrecom optimizes the parameters of input-file, which is slightly different from virusrecom v1.0.</b>

 <b>The simple help documentation of virusrecom v1.1 is as follows.</b>